ikanic/ikanic.github.io/posts/2022-01-14-study-gatsby-post1.md

 ║   Gatsby collects anonymous usage analytics                            ║ ║   to help improve Gatsby for all users.                                ║ ║                                                                        ║
-║   If you'd like to opt-out, you can use \`gatsby telemetry --disable\`   ║ ║   To learn more, checkout https://gatsby.dev/telemetry                 ║ ║                                                                        ║
+║   If you'd like to opt-out, you can use \ㅁ`gatsby telemetry --disable\`   ║ ║   To learn more, checkout https://gatsby.dev/telemetry                 ║ ║                                                                        ║
 ╚════════════════════════════════════════════════════════════════════════╝